nu12/k3s-bootstrap/README.md

 ## Contributing

 Desired features to be added:
-* Add a VMSS for worker nodes
+* Add a VMSS for worker nodes.
-* Optionally deploy nginx, gitlab, nexus repository, elastic stack in the cluster
+* Optionally deploy nginx + cert-manager, gitlab, nexus repository, elastic stack in the cluster.
 * Add parameter values to the script such as location, VM sizes, etc.

 PRs are welcomed.